 Seagull has crafted guitars that come with great attention to detail and quality tonewoods for over a quarter century.
 Handcrafted in a tiny village east of Quebec, this guitar provides you with a full tone on a smaller body.

 This guitar gave us a bright and resonant tone, thanks to its spruce top.
 This choice of tonewood provides a more responsive and louder playing experience than Seagull’s standard cedar tops.
-The spruce top also made a difference in the stronger punch and top-end response that this guitar gave us.
+The spruce top also made a difference in the stronger punch and top-end response this guitar gave us.

 Huge tone on a smaller body.